Floydlang/floyd/docs/README.md

 - Select backend for collections: a dictionary can be an array with binary search, a HAMT, a hash table or a red-black tree - all with different performance tradeoffs.
 - Control thread priority, affinity, how many threads to use for the parallelization features.
 - Insert read or write caches, introduce batching.

-There are no classes, pointers / references, no tracing GC, lambdas (yet), closures, pattern matching, generics (yet), threads, mutexes, atomics, header files, encapsulation (yet).

-Floyd compilers and tools are written in C++ 17.

 # QUICK REFERENCE